maldoinc/wireup/docs/pages/integrations/fastapi.md

-Dependency injection for FastAPI (all versions) is available via the first-party integration wireup provides, available in `wireup.integration.fastapi_integration`.
+Dependency injection for FastAPI (all versions) is available in the `wireup.integration.fastapi_integration` module.

 **Features:**